PHILADELPHIA SIMPLE ASSAULT DEFENSE LAWYER

 However, you need to take swift action to start building a comprehensive and compelling defense.
-The sooner you hire a criminal defense attorney from the Law Offices of Lloyd Long, the stronger of a position you will be in when facing the charges against you.
+The sooner you hire a criminal defense attorney from the Law Office of Lloyd Long, the stronger of a position you will be in when facing the charges against you.
 Proudly serving the Philadelphia region, our assault attorneys provide the answers, the support, and the protection you need when you are going through a confusing and stressful legal system.
 We will uphold your rights and work for a favorable outcome to your case.
-Call our law offices right away at (215) 525-6818 for a free legal consultation.

 Is Simple Assault a Felony or Misdemeanor?

 Pennsylvania divides most criminal offenses into two categories: lesser offenses called “misdemeanors,” and serious crimes called “felonies.”
 Simple assault is graded, or categorized, as a misdemeanor offense.

 Misdemeanors have shorter maximum sentences and lower maximum fines than felonies.
 For this reason, some defendants assume it is not important or not necessary to hire an experienced defense lawyer.